HistoryThis section has been translated automatically.

-Alternative: 5-Fluorouracil (as monotherapy): In case of multiple areal actinic keratoses, local treatment with an ointment containing 5% 5-fluorouracil (e.g. Efudix®) is possible.
+Alternative: 5-fluorouracil (as monotherapy): For multiple areal actinic keratoses, local treatment with an ointment containing 5% 5-fluorouracil (e.g. Efudix®) is possible.
 For monotherapy, apply the 5-fluorouracil ointment 1-2 times/day, duration of treatment 3-6 weeks.
 The area to be treated must be < 500 qcm.
-When combined with curettage: Immediately after curettage, apply 5-fluorouracil ointment in a thick layer to the curetted lesion; renew every 2nd day.
+If combined with curettage: Immediately after curettage, apply 5-fluorouracil ointment in a thick layer to the curetted lesion; renew every 2nd day.
 For lesions < 1 cm, 5-fluorouracil patch every 2-3 days.

 Caveat.
 When using 5-fluorouracil, inform the patient about the method of application and NW!
 Eye protection!

 Alternative combination: 5-fluorouracil + retinoids: In case of multiple areal extension, good results are also reported with a 5% 5-fluorouracil ointment in combination with isotretinoin (e.g. isotretinoin-ratiopharm; Isoderm).
 Apply 5% 5-fluorouracil (e.g., Efudix ointment) 2 times/day, isotretinoin 10-20 mg/day p.o., duration of therapy 3-5 weeks.
 Strong inflammatory reactions are to be expected, if necessary apply glucocorticoid-containing creams such as 0.25% prednicarbate (e.g. Dermatop cream) in the meantime, in case of superinfection systemic antibiosis.